 Application and Reflection

 This is a very useful and widely applicable theme in GIS 520.
 Anywhere you have a line or point that intersects with another line, there is a possibility to linear reference those features.
-It's something that just about any industry can benefit greatly from, whether it's wildlife management, logistics and transportation companies, city planners, civil engineers or oil companies.
+It's something that just about any analysis can benefit greatly from, whether it's wildlife management, logistics and transportation companies, city planners, civil engineers or oil companies.

 An oil company wants to linear reference a new pipeline with roads, with the idea of being able to quickly access any pipes that may be leaking or need servicing.
 You also want to know what the distance is between each road along the pipeline.